CWRU-EECS301/Documentation/StartingGithub-Guide.md

 ## Cloning from GitHub

 A repository from GitHub can be cloned either using a client application (like GitHub Desktop) or directly from the command line.
-Both methods will be demonstrated by cloning the **Documentation** repository from the EECS301 GitHub.
+Both methods will be demonstrated by cloning the **Documentation** repository from the EECS301 GitHub (viewable via web browser @ [https://github.com/CWRU-EECS301/Documentation](https://github.com/CWRU-EECS301/Documentation)).

 ### From the Command Line

-Using the command line tool `git clone` we'll clone the **Documentation** repository into the directory EECS301 using SSH.
+Using the Git command line tool `git clone` we'll clone the **Documentation** repository into the directory EECS301 using SSH.
+(Skip to your OS section)

 #### Windows